yingqi0607/tp/docs/UserGuide.md

 * `countdown` - Switches to Countdown tab, showing the list of events.

 ##### Adding a new event to countdowns list
-You can add an event to the list of events, and TR4CKER help you to countdown to it.
+You can add an event to the list of events, and TR4CKER helps you to countdown to it.

 Format: `countdown n/NAME d/DATE`

 * Adds an event with name `NAME` and date `DATE` to the Countdown events list.
 * Both fields are compulsory and can be in any order.
-* `NAME` must be in the alphanumeric format (only containing letters and numbers) and preferably under 100 characters long.
+* `NAME` must be in the alphanumeric format (only containing letters and numbers) and preferably under 100 characters long, so that it can be displayed in the box without being truncated.
 * `DATE` must be a day in the future (i.e. NOT today or any day before today) and be in the format `DD-MM-YYYY` or `DD-MMM-YYYY`.